Bayurzx/Bunnyshell-Article-Getting_Started/fin.md

 ```

-When creating your terraform template, it's important to setup the yaml format in a way that the environment houses the component as shouwn in the yaml template above.
+When creating your terraform template, it's important to setup the yaml format in a way that the environment houses the component as shown in the yaml template above.
 - `Kind`, `name`, `type`,  `environmentVariables` are automatically generated
   - `environmentVariables` is only generated only if you had created Environment variables beforehand.
 `urlHandle`: is created after you have created your terraform environment